Pikes Peak Barr Trail, 2-Day Ascent

 Day One: Meet your guide and conduct the gear check.
 We will meet for about 1.5 hours and go through our gear list and pack gear as a team.
 This will ensure you are only carrying what is necessary for the trip; we want to eliminate excess weight.
 This may be done the night before the climb.
 We then transfer to the Barr Trail trailhead in Manitou Springs (6,700′).
 From here we start our 4-5 hour hike to Barr Camp (10,200′).
 Overnight with the caretakers of Barr Camp.

-1-Day Ascent (Crags Trail): While Barr Trail is the most traveled trail to the summit of Pikes Peak, the Crags side offers a lower commitment for a one day ascent.
-The Crags trailhead is located on the northwestern side of the mountain at 10,000′.
-Hiking the Crags trail round trip makes for a long day; a backcountry camping option is possible.
-This route is accessible year around; winter trekking may require the use of snowshoes and other specialized equipment as well.
-Call for more 1-day ascent/descent information at 719-368-9524.
+1-Day Round Trip Summit Hike (Crags Trail): While the Barr Trail is the most traveled trail to the summit of Pikes Peak, the Crags side offers a lower commitment for a one day round trip summit hike.
+The Crags trailhead is located on the northwestern side of the mountain at 10,000′ and spends the majority of time winding its way above timberline through alpine tundra.
+This route is open year around; winter trekking may require the use of snowshoes and other specialized equipment. .

 GUEST TO GUIDE RATIOS, PRICES: